edgedb/edgedb-java/docs/configuration.rst

 =============

-The driver can be configured by passing an ``EdgeDBClientConfig`` object into the ``EdgeDBClient`` constructor.
+The driver can be configured by passing an ``EdgeDBClientConfig`` object into the ``GelClientPool`` constructor.
 The client config contains immutable settings for client behavior.
 You can construct a new ``EdgeDBClientConfig`` with the builder subclass like so: